Last updated on February 14th, 2021 at 12:32 am

 8. Sunken Cemetery

-This place also made Camiguin famous.
+Sunken Cemetery is one of the most popular Camiguin tourist spots.
 The sunken cemetery is represented by a huge cross of what had been an old chapel.
 There, tourists can dive and explore what’s beneath it.
 The boat costs 150 PHP.

 9. Tongatoc Cove